Studio Two, EMI Studios, Abbey Road

-The evening session began with a final overdub onto the master tape of Revolution 9.
+The evening session began with a final overdub onto the master tape of ‘Revolution 9’.
 This is likely to have been the addition of the “Block that kick” football chant, reportedly sourced from an Elektra Records sound effects album, which was absent from a mono mix created on the previous night.

-Mono and stereo mixes of Revolution 1 were then made, along with two stereo mixes of Revolution 9.
-An undocumented edit of Revolution 1 was also made: this tripled a chord change before the coda, and was the product of an accident by an engineer.
+Mono and stereo mixes of ‘Revolution 1’ were then made, along with two stereo mixes of ‘Revolution 9’.
+An undocumented edit of ‘Revolution 1’ was also made: this created the ‘bam-bam-bam’ effect towards the end of the song, and was the product of an accident by an engineer.

 With The Beatles, mistakes would happen and they became a vital part of the recordings.
 Making decisions – that’s why so many acts have a hit album and it takes them two years until their next album.
 We did an album every six months, on tape, cutting it with the razor blade.
 I miss that so much!
 I used to drive musicians mad because I would cavalierly go ahead and do it.
 They’d see me cutting and say, “What is he doing?!”
 Again, that’s part of making mistakes, but you can always put it back together again.
-There’s a classic passage in one of the Revolutions, an extra beat in there that was an editing accident.
+There’s a classic passage in one of the ‘Revolution’s, an extra beat in there that was an editing accident.
 The engineer cut one beat too early, but John heard it and loved it and it was kept.
 That would never happen these days.

 The stereo mixes of Revolution 1 were replaced by newer versions on 25 June 1968.

 - 2015: Paul McCartney live: Wells Fargo Center, Philadelphia, Pennsylvania